iteles/Book-notes/Discover-meteor-notes.md

 * **MiniMongo** is Meteor's client-side implementation of Mongo
 * You don't send your _whole_ database to the client so a **client-side collection** consists of a subset of your database **stored in browser memory**, allowing _almost instant_ access
+  * A good example of this is that for example with users, there's a lot of data on the db like login tokens and other fields, but the default is that in the local (client-side) collection, you only see a _secure subset_ of this data (the id and the username for example)
 * Meteor synchronises the client and server-side data through the _collection name_ ('posts' in the example above)
 * To test this is all working, you can insert items from the _brower console_, so in the example of our 'posts' collection, this might be `db.posts.insert({ title: 'Introducing Telescope', url: 'http://sachagreif.com/introducing-telescope/'});`